geerlingguy/deskpi-super6c-cluster/benchmark/README.md

 I wanted to see where my various Pi clusters would rank, historically, so I built this playbook which installs all the necessary tooling for HPL to run, connects all the nodes together via SSH, then runs the benchmark and outputs the result.

+## Why not PTS?

+Phoronix Test Suite includes [HPL Linpack](https://openbenchmarking.org/test/pts/hpl) and [HPCC](https://openbenchmarking.org/test/pts/hpcc) test suites.
+I may see how they compare in the future.

+When I initially started down this journey, the PTS versions didn't play nicely with the Pi, especially when clustered.

 ## Usage

 Make sure you have Ansible installed, and make sure you've at _least_ run the `networking.yml` playbook in the main directory.
 Then run the benchmarking playbook inside this directory: